How to Install Dusk on Steam Deck (Twilight Princess Guide)

 - The Deck reboots into the standard Steam UI

-- Find Dusk in your library
+- Find Dusklight in your library

 - Press A to launch